rutvora/helpers/python/plot/README.md

 `output_path`: (Optional, default="") The path or directory inside the plots folder where the plot needs to be saved.
 `output_file`: (Optional, default = title of the plot) The file name of the output plot
-`plot`: (Required) Plot specific parameters (See below)
+`plot`: (Required) Plot specific parameters (See below) `plot->group`: (Optional, int or string) If you want to group plots into a single HTML or image, specify the group identifier here
+_Note: `output_file` and `output_path` will be ignored in case group is specified.
+The filename will be the group identifier_

 **Plot-specific parameters**
 `title`: (Optional, default="{x_label} vs {y_label}") The title for the plot